cholar dal

 A quintessential Bengali delicacy, these are fluffy, deep-fried breads stuffed with a savory-sweet filling of fresh green peas.
 Perfect for a special breakfast or festive meal, best enjoyed with Aloo'r Dom or Cholar Dal.

-Yes, cholar dal is naturally gluten-free.
-It is a safe and healthy carbohydrate and protein source for those with celiac disease or non-celiac gluten sensitivity.
+Yes, cholar dal is naturally gluten-free and safe for those with celiac disease or gluten sensitivity.

 Explore more ingredients in the legume category with complete nutrition information.